This post appeared on The Colon Club and is reprinted with permission.

-One day I can eat anything without fear of obstruction.
+I want one day without Short Bowel Syndrome.
+One day I can eat anything without fear of an obstruction.
 One day I can drink anything I want.
-One day without a tube (Hickman Catheter) sticking out of my chest.
-One warm sunny day I can jump in a lake, pond or river without putting my life in jeopardy.
+One day without a Hickman Catheter sticking out of my chest.
+One warm sunny day that I can jump in a lake without putting my life in jeopardy.
 One day without IV nutrition and fluids.
-One day to shower without tubes, bags or open wounds.
-One full night’s sleep without tubes, IV, crapsack and 3 trips to the bathroom.
+One day to shower without tubes, bags, or open wounds.
+One full night’s sleep without three trips to the bathroom to empty my bag.

+I’d like to have one day off from having to watch people I love battle cancer.
 One day they suffer no pain.
 No nerve pain.
 No headaches.
 No back pain.
 One day off of treatment.
-One day off from feeling sick, nauseous, scared and tired.
-If I could have one day off I’d only want it if they could have it too.
+One day off from feeling sick, nauseous, scared, and tired.
+If I could have one day off, I’d only want it if they could have a day off too.

-If you are healthy today consider this your day off and really, genuinely, appreciate and enjoy it.
+As I conclude this pity party, let me leave you with these words of wisdom.
+If you are healthy today consider this YOUR DAY OFF and really, genuinely, appreciate and enjoy it.
 Be good to your body.
 If you’re over 50, GET A COLONOSCOPY.
 If you’re not healthy, if you know something is wrong, go to a doctor.
-If the first doctor doesn’t find anything or won’t listen but you KNOW something is wrong, go to another doctor.
+If the first doctor doesn’t find anything or won’t listen but you know something is wrong, go to another doctor.
 If your poop is irregular insist on a colonoscopy.
 Don’t let any medical professional tell you “you’re too young for colon cancer.”